peterhpark/peterhpark.github.io/_pages/about.md

 Where I am
 ======
 I have successfully finished the military service and research projects at KAIST, and I look forward to doing more research!
 I am planning to move back to Europe to pursue a doctoral program.
-If you know any PI who shares my research interest, please let me know!
+If you share my research interests, I will be happy to connect.